 This iD Tech alumna combined her love of technology with philanthropy to organize a robotics camp for

-“It is surprising how many females choose a different field of study because of the difficulties or judgments made by others.
-I am a major advocate for decreasing the gender gap!
-Lots of progress has been made, but we still have a ways to go!”
+“It’s sad how many females choose a different field of study because of the difficulties or judgments made by others,” Haley says.
+“I am a major advocate for decreasing the gender gap; lots of progress has been made, but we still have a ways to go!”

 Inspired by Haley's Story?